 This works in a few areas of your life.

-If you can not stop thinking about them, you may need to work through it, because you don’t get closure from a narcissist it’s so.
-Then you have to give yourself, sit down and write a letter to them, read it yourself, feel free to add insults, add your own conclusions, do not send it.
+If you can not stop thinking about the narcissist, you may need to work through it because you don’t get closure from a narcissist.
+So you have to give yourself that closure, sit down and write a letter to them, read it yourself, feel free to add insults, add your own conclusions, do not send it.
 Just destroy it.
-You are allowed to grieve, not only the relationship but your hopes and dreams of your life together, you need to know the reality of what truly happened and who they indeed were.
+You are allowed to grieve, not only the relationship but your hopes and dreams of your life together.
+You need to know the reality of what truly happened and who they indeed were.

 Or write down everything they did to you, every lie they told, games they played, promise they broke, then read it as though someone you truly love wrote it, what advice would you give them, write that advice out, anytime any doubts creep in, look and follow your advice.

 Once you’ve achieved this, when you think about them, consciously stop it and make yourself think about anything else.
 Keep doing that until it becomes second nature.

 After a relationship with a narcissist, you may go onto autopilot, and this is yourself protecting you.
 Unfortunately, it can cause you stress.

 Pattern interrupt is like when you walk into a room to get or do something, then think.
 “What was I doing?”

 If you use it in the correct way, it can be really useful to give you a new perspective.